ShizukaDonaghue/happy-beans/TESTING.md

 These errors do not affect the functionality of the application.

 <details>
-  <summary>Results for Recipe Details Page - Errors identified for Bootstrap CSS property</summary>
+  <summary>Recipe Details Page - Errors identified for Bootstrap CSS property</summary>

   <img src="docs/images/validation/post-and-update-recipe-pages.pdf" width=800>